eemeli/make-plural/packages/plurals/README.md

 import * as PluralRanges from 'make-plural/ranges'
 ```

-Each of the endpoints is available with both UMD (.js) and ES (.mjs) packaging.
+Each of the endpoints is available as ES modules only.
 - `Cardinals`, `Ordinals` and `Plurals` each export a set of functions keyed by locale code,
   returning the pluralization category for the input (either a number or a string representation of a number).
   `Plurals` functions also accept a second boolean parameter to return